Free and Bound T4

-Your doctor may also order other tests to measure thyroid-related substances, including:
+Your healthcare provider may also order other tests to measure thyroid-related substances.
+These include:

 Thyroglobulin, which is used to make and store thyroid hormones

-TSH receptor-stimulator antibodies, which is used to diagnose Graves' disease
+TSH receptor-stimulator antibodies, which are used to diagnose Graves disease

 Thyroid antiperoxidase antibodies and thyroglobulin antibodies, which are used to diagnose Hashimoto's thyroiditis